ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

-Great, it now works.
+Great.
+At last.
+It works.

-*problem solved*, I move on and start to use the pattern elsewhere.
+I'm a little confused, but *problem solved*.
+I've learned a pattern to code this type of problem.
+I move on and start to use the pattern elsewhere.

-### The Not So Obvious Answer
+### What I Failed To Learn

-The real answer to the problem above is obvious to a more experienced coder: use `OnInitializedAsync` and async database operations.
-But to me, taking my first steps into Blazor and SPA's, my car wreck is still days or weeks down the road.
+The real answer to the problem above is obvious to more experienced coders.
+You can't mix the sync and async worlds.
+Use `OnInitializedAsync` and async database operations.

+> Me.
+I'm taking my first steps down Blazor and SPA road.
+My sync/async car wreck is still days or weeks down the road.
 In the interim, I've learned a "dirty" anti-pattern that "works".
-A myth is perpetuated: some voodoo magic acquired (that I may propogate).

-## Debug.WriteLine
+I may even share it!

+## So, How Do I Debug Components?

+### Debug.WriteLine/Console.WriteLine

-To debug components effecively, you need to output information realtime.  `Debug.WriteLine` and `Console.WriteLine` are your life savers.
+To debug components effecively, you need to output information real time.  `Debug.WriteLine` and `Console.WriteLine` are your life lines.

+> I call this *documenting* rather that *debugging*.
+You aren't using break points, just logging what's happening and picking it apart later.

 Take the code above, add some logging as shown below.